17 Components of a Successful SaaS Product Launch

 Ask questions on social media to initiate conversations with your target population.
 Social media dialogues engage your audience and, if they are interesting, may catch the attention of journalists too.

-Below are other pointers to leverage on social media
+Below are other pointers to leverage social media marketing for your product launch.

 - Begin with only a few popular social networking sites.
 This can help you understand your target demographic and how to engage them.

 - A Facebook business page.
 Whatever your business, Facebook has a market for you.
 You may use incentives or run a contest to promote your product and generate leads.